 While a six-speed manual was once the only transmission option, MINI recently added a six-speed automatic to the options list to appeal to clutch-averse buyers.
 All JCW Countryman models come standard with a sport-tuned version of MINI's ALL4 all-wheel-drive system that uses an electromagnetic center differential to apportion power fore or aft as conditions require.

 MINI also recently reworked the JCW's engine to achieve improved fuel economy; the result is an impressive 25 mpg in the city and 31 mpg on the highway for the stick-shifted model, while opting for the automatic reduces mileage to 23/30 mpg.

 The interior is spiced up with sports seats upholstered in "Diagonal Track Carbon Black" cloth, "Chili Red" accents, "Piano Black" trim, a sports steering wheel with red contrast stitching and John Cooper Works logo, a dark speedometer and rev counter dials, anthracite-colored roof liner, gearshift lever with red shift pattern lettering, red contrast stitching for the gearshift lever gaiter and floor mats with red stitching.

 Standard and Optional Features

-The Countryman's standard features include power windows and locks, A/C, leatherette seats, a trip computer, a six-speaker AM/FM/CD/HD radio stero system with an auxiliary audio jack, and 17-inch alloy wheels.
-Bluetooth connectivity is newly standard for the latest model year.
+The Countryman's standard features include power windows and locks, A/C, leatherette seats, a trip computer, Bluetooth connectivity, a six-speaker AM/FM/CD/HD radio stereo system with an auxiliary audio jack, and 17-inch alloy wheels.

 Highlights from the option list include a dual-pane panoramic sunroof, a USB/iPod adaptor, navigation system with 6.5-inch high definition display, leather seats with power adjustability and a Harmon/Kardon sound system.